 The Commission for Educational Exchange between the United States of America, Belgium and Luxembourg, located in the Royal Library of Belgium in downtown Brussels, administers the Fulbright Program for Belgium, Luxembourg, and the European Union, and runs an EducationUSA Advising Center.

 The Commission administers several Fulbright Scholarship Programs for citizens of Belgium and Luxembourg.
-Grants are available for graduate study (Master’s or Ph.D.), pre-doctoral research and post-doctoral research or university lecturing in the United States.
+Grants are available for graduate study, (pre-)doctoral research and post-doctoral research or university lecturing in the United States.
+Fulbright awards fund Belgian and Luxembourgish citizens to study, research, or lecture at an accredited U.S. institution for a period between three months and one year.
+Grants are available for study and research in all fields of study, with additional Partner Awards available for study and research in specific fields (e.g., law, STEM).
 Special programs for language teaching assistants (Dutch, French and German) and secondary school teachers of English also exist.
-US citizens seeking Fulbright grants for study or research in Belgium or Luxembourg can also obtain information from the Commission.
-Please see Information for U.S. Citizens.
+U.S. citizens seeking Fulbright grants for study or research in Belgium or Luxembourg can also obtain information from the Commission.
+Please see Grants for American Citizens.